 Work Process

-The work has been carried out since September 2014, when the group formed to put forward a "proposal for generation panel for Chinese script label generation rule set for the root zone".
-Since then, the group has had fortnightly conference calls, as well as 4 face-to-face meetings along with the CDNC meeting, in July 2015, March 2016, March 2017 and July 2017.
-In addition, the group has been actively engaged over email, through the public mailing list of the task force.
+The work has been carried out starting in September 2014, when the group was formed to put forward a "proposal for a generation panel for the Chinese script label generation rule set for the root zone".
+Since then, the Chinese Generation Panel (CGP) has held fortnightly conference calls, as well as 4 face-to-face meetings along with the CDNC meeting, in July 2015, March 2016, March 2017 and July 2017.
+In addition, the panel has been actively engaged on email, through the public mailing list of the task force.

-The group also maintains frequent communication with the JGP and KGP, to coordinate the Chinese code points and variant characters among three parties.
+The panel also maintains frequent communication with the JGP and KGP, to coordinate the Chinese code points and variant characters among three parties.
 The three Parties held 5 joint face-to-face meetings, in March 2015, May 2015, March 2016, September 2016 and November 2016, and had successive CJK joint sessions in ICANN meetings since ICANN 51 Los Angeles.

 The work process includes the following steps: